 The 17.3" Inspiron 17 5000 Series Notebook from Dell is a versatile system designed to provide you with the computing power for your everyday needs.
 Powered by a 2.5 GHz Intel Core i5-7200U Dual Core processor and 8GB of 2400 MHz DDR4 RAM, it lets you efficiently multitask as well as quickly access frequently used files and programs.
-When you need more computing power, the CPU's core clock can reach up to 3.1 GHz with Intel Turbo Boost technology.
+When you need more computing power, the CPU's core clock reach a boost frequency of 3.1 GHz.

 Its 17.3" display, driven by integrated Intel HD graphics, has a 1600 x 900 resolution for crisp and clear content reproduction.
 An integrated HDMI port can be used to output video to an external display.
 For storage, this system is equipped with a 1TB 5400 rpm SATA HDD that provides you with ample room for all your pictures, movies, data, and programs.
 Should you need more, you can connect external storage devices using its USB 3.0 and USB 2.0 ports as well as its SD media card reader.